safehammad/basheetka/README.md

     $ bb basheetka.bb init

-Beware that any existing `bb.edn` file will be overwritten.
 This is a barebones file, an "empty spreadsheet" with some helper tasks referring to functions in `basheetka.bb`.

+Note that if a `bb.edn` file already exists, a prompt will ask if you want to overwrite it.
+If you want to overwrite an existing `bb.edn` file without being prompted, run:

+    $ bb basheetka.bb init --force

 ### 2. Import spreadsheet: